joe-irving/defundclimatechaos/index.md

 - buttons:
   - target: "#faqs"
     text: Read more
+  text: |-
+    # Why?

-  text: "# Why?\n\n## With enough people power, we can force financiers to defund
+    ## With enough people power, we can force financiers to defund climate chaos.
+Join us.

-    climate chaos.
-Join us.\n\nWe've all heard that the climate crisis means \"**code red for humanity**\".
-We see the reality raging around us with wildfires, fires, floods and storms every day.  \n\nYet whilst the planet literally burns, the UK’s biggest financiers keep pouring billions of pounds each year into fuelling the fire. **Barclays, HSBC, Lloyds** to name just a few - they are failing us.\n\nClimate justice demands that we harness our people power to shut off the money pipeline to oil, coal and gas immediately."
+    We've all heard that the climate crisis means "**code red for humanity**".
+We see the reality raging around us with floods, wildfires and storms every day.

+    Yet whilst the planet literally burns, the UK’s biggest financiers keep pouring billions of pounds each year into fuelling the fire. **Barclays, HSBC, Lloyds** to name just a few - they are failing us.

+    Climate justice demands that we harness our people power to shut off the money pipeline to oil, coal and gas immediately.
   decoration: "![](/assets/images/alarm.png)"
   map: false
   background_image: ''